 Time Brokerage Agreements.
 As is common in the industry, we have previously entered into what have commonly been referred to as Time Brokerage Agreements ("TBAs") which are sometimes termed "Local Marketing Agreements."
 Such arrangements are an extension of the concept of agreements under which a licensee of a station sells (or "leases") blocks of time on its station to an entity or entities which purchase the blocks of time and use the time to broadcast material the lessee has produced, or which sell their own commercial advertising announcements during the time periods in question.
 While these agreements may take varying forms, under a typical TBA, separately owned and licensed radio or television stations agree to enter into cooperative arrangements of varying sorts, subject to compliance with the requirements of antitrust laws and with the FCC's rules and policies.
-Under these types of arrangements, subject to the licensee of each station maintaining independent control over the financing, programming and station operations of its own station.
+Under these types of arrangements, separately-owned stations agree to function cooperatively in terms of programming, advertising sales, and other matters, subject to the licensee of each station maintaining independent control over the financing, programming and station operations of its own station.
 One typical type of TBA is a programming agreement between two separately-owned radio or television stations serving a common service area, whereby the licensee of one station purchases substantial portions of the broadcast day on the other licensee's station, subject to ultimate editorial and other controls being exercised by the latter licensee, and sells advertising time during such program segments.
 The Company's stations currently are not parties to any TBAs.